iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 (my-last [2 5])   ;=> 5
 ~~~

 Hint: what is the base case here?
-How can you check if we're there?
+How can you check if you're there?
 </exercise>

 <exercise>